![]() | Hašek, Jaroslav Matěj František | |

 Transkription dank Doris & Gert Kerschbaumer

 Jaroslav Hašek was indeed decorated with the Silver Medal for bravery (II.
 Class) in the aftermath of the battle by Sokal.
-The application for his decoration was written on 2 August 1915, signed by Steinsberg (for the regiment).
-Oddly enough his rank is noted as "Kriegsfreiwilliger" (war volunteer).
-If this is correct it means that he joined the army voluntarily.
+The application for his decoration was written on 2 August 1915 and signed by Steinsberg (for the regiment).
+Oddly enough, his rank is noted as "Kriegsfreiwilliger" (war volunteer).
+If this is correct, it means that he joined the army voluntarily.

-The justification for the award was the bravery he displayed on 25 July 1915, the first day of an Austrian attack whose aim was to recapture the strategically important Góra Sokal, 254 metres.
-Without regard for his own life he had carried important messages to and from the trenches, encouraged his comrades with shouts, had voluntarily undertaken reconnaissance, and led smaller groups into position.
+The justification for the award was his bravery on 25 July 1915, the first day of an Austrian attack whose aim was to recapture the strategically important Góra Sokal, 254 metres.
+Without regard for his own life, he carried important messages to and from the trenches, encouraged his comrades with shouts, voluntarily undertook reconnaissance, and led smaller groups into position.

 The official rubber stamp was given by the central authorities as late as 20 November, at a time when the author was already in Russian captivity.